xnvme/xnvme/docs/tutorial/library.rst

-**Note** that while the :ref:`spdk <sec-backends-spdk>` backend has a one-to-one correspondence between what is in the ``xnvme_req`` and what is reported by the device, the :ref:`Linux/IOCTL <sec-backends-lioc>`, :ref:`Linux/io_uring <sec-backends-liou>` backend will transform certain errors from the kernel into their NVMe equivalents.
+**Note** that while the :ref:`spdk <sec-backends-spdk>` backend has a one-to-one correspondence between what is in the ``xnvme_req`` and what is reported by the device, the :ref:`Linux <sec-backends-linux>`, backend will transform certain errors from the kernel into their NVMe equivalents.

 This is because certain ``ioctl`` calls may return ``-1`` and ``Invalid Argument`` without actually sending a command to the device.
-To align the backends with each other, such an error wil be transformed into the NVMe equivalent if possible.
+To align the backends with each other, such an error will be transformed into the NVMe equivalent, if possible.
 For example, ``Invalid Argument`` will be transformed into the NVMe status code ``Invalid Field in Command`` and set that in the given ``xnvme_req``.